 She totally thought it out, and I'll admit I got a bit excited about trying to make it happen.

-And if there was a bow to purchase in time, this little project would have waited in line behind all the others.
+Of course, if there was a bow to purchase in time, this little project would have waited in line behind all the others.
 But it was fun to design with my kiddo, and it will be another great memory for us both!

-The idea was that I would sell these (and I will be on dolls and doodles) as finished products, I didn't think for a moment to offer up the embroidery file for purchase!
+The idea was that I would sell these as finished products, I didn't think for a moment to offer up the embroidery file for purchase!

 Then my inbox got flooded with requests.